The Bazaar Voice

 Spoiler alert: You can literally just ask your customers for UGC.
 Try a simple customer satisfaction survey, which will not only provide you with valuable UGC but also aid you in improving products going forward.

-Or for the easiest way to ask for UGC, especially written reviews, use a post-interaction email.
-These automated emails enable you to easily solicit feedback from consumers, and be displayed across your channels.
+Or the easiest way to ask for UGC, especially written reviews, is with a review request email.
+These automated emails enable you to easily solicit feedback from consumers and display it across your channels.
 Our own research shows that they can lead to a 4-9x increase in review content.

-Building solid relationships with your audience doesn’t just happen out of thin air.
+Building solid relationships with your brand communities doesn’t just happen out of thin air.
 It takes some effort to engage with your audience.
 To do so, reply to comments with personalized notes or create some fun banter, so they gain a sense of authenticity and connection.

 Engaging with your audience is purely to build relationships.
 This way, your followers will be more likely to offer up UGC in the future.